-There are estimated to be between 2,500 and 3,000 family offices in the United States.5 In simple terms, a family office is a professional organization that is wholly-owned by family clients and is exclusively controlled (directly or indirectly) by one or more family members and/or family entities.
+There are estimated to be between 2,500 and 3,000 family offices in the United States.4 In simple terms, a family office is a professional organization that is owned, formed and controlled by the family it serves, and that is dedicated solely and exclusively to managing the personal, business, and financial affairs of the family's members and protecting the legacy for descendants.
 Because each family is unique, a family office's clientele will tend to vary in accordance with the composition of the family, but in general, the clientele for a family office is limited to family members (including certain former family members) and their affiliated entities, and key employees, members of key employees' families, and their affiliated entities.

 The services family offices provide also vary.
-In proposing to define those family offices that were to be excluded from the definition of "investment adviser" in the Advisers Act, the SEC stated a family office's services will "typically include managing securities portfolios, providing personalized financial, tax, and estate planning advice, providing accounting services, and directing charitable giving, in each case to members of a family."
-In order to provide these services to family clients, family offices generally hire professional staff, most of whom are not family members.
-This professional staff can include attorneys, accountants, administrators and investment professionals, among others, each of whom generally receives compensation, pension and employee benefit plans that would be comparable to other private employers.
+In proposing to define those family offices that were to be excluded from the definition of "investment adviser" in the Advisers Act, the SEC stated that a family office's services will "typically include managing securities portfolios, providing personalized financial, tax, and estate planning advice, providing accounting services, and directing charitable giving, in each case to members of a family."
+Family offices may also provide family members with help budgeting, coordinating professional relationships, coordinating community affairs of family members, or even with general concierge-type services.
+In order to provide this suite of services to family clients, family offices generally hire